Drill CollarsE&M Supply Group offers new, used, re-manufactured, and stock drill collars for sale.

 E&M Supply Group offers new, used, re-manufactured, and stock drill collars for sale.
 Drill collar sales comprise about one-third of all product sales for E&M Supply Group The new drill collars we provide come from only reputable steel manufacturers and are made to outperform all industry requirements.

 In their initial phase of manufacturing, drill collars are solid round bars of 4145 carbon steel.
 The bars are then quenched and tempered in a heat treatment process to attain the required metallic properties and hardness for drilling.
 Once heat treatment is complete, a hole is machined through the bar in a coring/honing process known as trepanning.
 This hole is better known as the ID, or the inner diameter.
 After the trepanning is complete, the ends are machine threaded which makes the connections.
 The end result is a drill collar.
-E&M Supply Group’s main suppliers of completed drill collars or drill collar bars are Smith Services/Drilco (USA), Timken Industries (USA), Vam Drilling (USA), Thyssen Krupp (France), and Seah Besteel (S. Korea).
+E&M Supply Group’s main suppliers of completed drill collars or drill collar bars are Smith Services/Drilco (USA), Timken Industries (USA), Vallourec (USA), Thyssen Krupp (France), Seah Besteel (S. Korea), and Sumy Drill Collars and Kelly Plant (Ukraine).

 We also provide used drill collars.
 Used drill collars are very common in the oilfield but are rarely found in good usable condition.
 This is due to the fact that many used collars have undergone so much thread repair that the overall length of the drill collar is shortened to a point that it is rendered unusable on most drilling rigs.
 At E&M Supply Group, much time and resources are devoted to finding these rare gems.
 Used drill collars that are still in good condition are a wise investment for any drilling contractor, as they can save considerable amount of money.